 She has had the benefit of working with outstanding vocal coaches including Patricia McMahon, Susan McCulloch, David Jones, Caroline Dowdle, Julia Lynch, and Joan Rodgers.

-Myrna is enormously grateful to be generously supported by the Countess of Munster Musical Trust, The Kathleen Trust, the Mario Lanza Educational Foundation, and the Dewar Arts Awards.
+Myrna is enormously grateful to be generously supported by the Kathleen Trust, the Mario Lanza Educational Foundation, the Clemence Charitable Trust, and the Dewar Arts Awards, as well as a Guildhall School Financial Award scholarship.